Miki Muster

 When I was a child, I dreamed of entertaining children, generations of children.
 And I think I’ve made it.
 I have one wish: if you have unfulfilled childhood dreams, my wish is for them to come true, like mine did.

-First character that Miki brought to life was definitely Zvitorepec (Trickster).
+The first character that Miki brought to life was definitely Zvitorepec (Trickster).
 He was drawing The adventures of Trickster without interruption for the whole twenty one years.
 “I tried to create Slovenian comic.
 I searched for a hero from our fairy tales.
 In them, the most common animal is female cunning fox, and I turned it to male fox Trickster, my hero.”
-Later other who heroes Lakotnik (Hungerly) and Trdonja (Hardie) joined as well.
+Later other heroes Lakotnik (Hungerly) and Trdonja (Hardie) joined as well.
 This unforgettable trinity becomes the central happening in all of Muster’s stories, which were 40 altogether.

 This way around 380 animated commercials were produced in the years between 1967 – 1990, among most popular were Cik Cak bunnies, Šumi (candies Visoki C), retail store Mercator, Kolinska (Viki krema, Čunga Lunga), Podravka (Medolino and soups), Medex (honey), Fructal double A, Dana and Jelovica (Ne bo vam uspelo / You won’t make it).
-Beside this, he worked also for other regular clients, such as Elan (ski equipment), Aero (chemical shop), Emo (pots), Termika and others.
+Besides this, he worked also for other regular clients, such as Elan (ski equipment), Aero (chemical shop), Emo (pots), Termika and others.

-The wish for research and creation of real featured animation movie brought him abroad, where he started working on animation series in the year 1973 as independent artist at Bavaria Film in Munich.
-When he met, in the middle of 70′, Guillermo Mordillo, humourist and caricaturist, a series of 400 animated movies was produced with a total length of almost 300 minutes.
+The wish for research and creation of real featured animation movies brought him abroad, where he started working on animation series in the year 1973 as independent artist at Bavaria Film in Munich.
+When he met, in the middle of 70′, Guillermo Mordillo, humorist and caricaturist, a series of 400 animated movies was produced with a total length of almost 300 minutes.
 This series had tremendous success and was played all over the world.
 Muster’s – Mordillo’s cartoons were bought by television studios from thirty countries, but despite that, you will be searching Muster’s name in credits for nothing, because Mordillo as character designer, and Manfred Schmidt as producer, took all the credits.
 With similar success Muster animated movies of Nick Knatterton, based on same named comic book of Manfred Schmidt.

 Miki Muster worked in Germany until 1990.
-In that time he created over 600 minutes of animation movie.
+In that time, he created over 600 minutes of animation movies.
 Mordillo series (300 minutes), series of 21 shorts Oma bitte kommen (105 minutes), series about detective Nick Knatterton (200 minutes) and Knax series for children about saving money (20 minutes), made for Deutsche Sparkasse.
 “Together, in this time, I have created for over ten hours of animated movies, which is on average around seven seconds per day.
-I worked everything myself.
+I worked on everything myself.
 From scripts, animations, copying and painting backgrounds.
 Only coloring and recording was done by somebody else.
 Next to that, I drew from five to ten animated commercials each year for RTV Ljubljana, I drew also some comics for the German clients.”

 The drawing books, that Miki Muster drew after adopted stories of the world well-known artists, partially after original stories of Slovenian writers (one of them he wrote himself), were published around ten years as feuilleton in daily newspaper Slovenski poročevalec (Slovenian Reporter) from 1955 on.
 Some of them were later once or twice printed in book version.